Arnold Mathew: Election

-Bishops belonging to the International Old Catholic Bishops' Conference had corresponded with O'Halloran since 1902.
+Bishops belonging to the International Old Catholic Bishops' Conference (IBC) had corresponded with O'Halloran since 1902.
 O'Halloran believed that such a movement would interest a large number of disaffected Roman Catholics and Anglo-Catholics.
 In June 1906 the Royal Commission appointed in 1904 to inquire into "ecclesiastical disorders", afterwards known as the Ritual Commission.
 The king issued letters of business after the report.
 It was expected that the Catholic-minded Anglican clergy, with their congregations, might, by Act of Parliament, be forced out of the Anglican Communion.
 Persuaded by O'Halloran, Mathew joined the movement and was elected the first Regionary Old Catholic Bishop for Great Britain and in 1908 the Old Catholic Church of the Netherlands (OKKN) was petitioned to consecrate him to this charge.

 Mathew's election was to some extent a precautionary endeavour by those anticipating a precipitate action by the Government regarding the Ritual Commission's findings, there were only a small number of Old Catholics in England.
 However, the King's Letters of Business dealing with the Report of the Ritual Commission received no further attention and no action was taken.
 The result was that those who had taken part in Mathew's election were able to remain within the Anglican Communion.
 Added to the natural differences with their former brethren in the Roman Church was a campaign of persecution directed by certain elements of the CoE.
 In 1898 Willibald Beyschlag wrote, in The American Journal of Theology, that Old Catholic churches sought "federation with other churches having an" episcopal polity.
 They sought "recognition that they all belong to the one ecumenical church which rests upon the dogmatic and episcopal foundation of the early church, and can, therefore, practice communion with each other."
 Those negotiations had "no tangible result" in 1898, according to Beyschlag, who did not "think that such a result would be of any great value," because some Anglicans "emphatically desire to be 'catholic', and are at the same time wholly out of sympathy with the Old Catholics."
 Beyschlag distinguished that the Ritualist Anglican Catholics "are on the way to Rome; the Old Catholics on the way from Rome."